-Course Code: Course Title: Marketing Management L-T-P- 4 BBA2005 C 4 0 0 4 Version No. 2.0 Course Pre-requisites Knowledge of marketing as a function of Management Knowledge of marketing as a function of Management Understand the importance of marketing for a business Understand the importance of marketing for a business Anti-requisites Nil Nil Course Description The course is conceptual in nature and will help the students to gain insight about Marketing management practices from product and services perspective.
+Course Code: Course Title: Marketing Management L-T-P- 4 0 0 1 BBA2005 0 0 4 Version No. 2.0 Course Pre-requisites Knowledge of marketing as a function of Management Knowledge of marketing as a function of Management Understand the importance of marketing for a business Anti-requisites Nil Course Description The course is conceptual in nature and will help the students to gain insight about Marketing management practices from product and services perspective.
 After the completion of the course students will be able to understand products and services mix, its applicability in business.
 Course Out Comes On successful completion of the course, the student shall be able to: CO1: Describe the basic concept of Marketing and its application in business.
 (Knowledge) CO2: Infer the various internal and external factors which affects Marketing of a product in an organization (Comprehension) CO3: Explain marketing mix to meet growing needs of the customer (Comprehension) CO4: Identify the basis of segmentation, targeting and positioning for products and services (Comprehension) CO5: Summarize the factors influencing consumer behavior and its impact on consumer decision making process (Comprehension)